The flowers kept you going.

 You spat out a curse.
 You’d forgotten about the fire escape.

-“Pardon my intrusion,” the stranger continued, “but I couldn’t help but notice those delightful flowers adorning your balcony.”
+“Pardon my intrusion,” the stranger continued, “yet I could not help but notice those delightful flowers adorning your balcony.”

 “You climbed six stories to talk about my plants?”

 “Of course.
 They are deserving of proper compliment, though such curated beauty would not have survived unaided.
-And, as demons don’t typically make a habit of keeping gardens…”
+And, as demons do not typically make a habit of keeping gardens…”

 “You knew someone was here.”
 You ran a hand through your hair.
 Not blocking the fire escape, leaving your greenery out in the open—you’d been careless about your continued presence here, and now you were going to pay for it.
 “You here to kill me, then?”